OpenGov/react-leaflet-heatmap-layer/README.md

 import { Map, Marker, Popup, TileLayer } from 'react-leaflet';
 import HeatmapLayer from '../src/HeatmapLayer';
 import { addressPoints } from './realworld.10000.js';
+import 'leaflet/dist/leaflet.css' // leaflet.css is usually imported at the top-level index.js.
+Only needs to be done once

 class MapExample extends React.Component {